Skip to contents

 target

-A character, the argument name(s) of f that get optimized.
+The argument name(s) that get optimized.

-All target arguments must receive a numeric vector.
+All target arguments must be numeric.

 npar